-One of the complications of sickle cell is vaso-occlusion.
+One of the complications of sickle cell is vaso-occlusion, more commonly known as a pain crisis.

 The breakdown of vaso-occlusion: